PhilipCorr/recipe-recommender/README.md

-# node-js-getting-started
+# Recipe Recommender Application

-A barebones Node.js app using [Express 4](http://expressjs.com/).
+A Node.js and Angular.js app using [Express 4](http://expressjs.com/) and [AngularJS v1.6.0](http://angularjs.com/).

-This application supports the [Getting Started with Node on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - check it out.
+This application runs on Heroku.
+See the following links for deployment info.

 ## Running Locally